Skip to contents

 Col

-Color name for the lines.
+A single color name for the lines.
 The default is black.

 Details